How To Treble Crochet {Step By Step}

 The Turning Chain

-The turning chain at the start of a row counts as a treble crochet at the beginning of each row.
+The turning chain at the start of a new row counts as one treble crochet at the beginning of each row.

 Most patterns will have the size of the turning chain you need to make.